Who Is James Franco?

 The actor discussed his educational pursuits in an interview with New York Magazine: "The new critique you're gonna start hearing about James Franco," he said, "is, 'He's spreading himself too thin.'"

-More recently, Franco has attracted a lot of attention for a film very few may get a chance to see.
-His action comedy, The Interview, was set for a December 2014 release, but it never made it to the theaters.
+More recently, Franco attracted a lot of attention for The Interview.
 In the movie, Franco plays a TV talk show host who lands an interview with North Korean leader Kim Jong-un.
 He and his producer, played by Seth Rogen, are asked by the CIA to kill Kim Jong-un during their visit to North Korea.

 After the cyber attack and other threats, Sony decided to cancel its plans to release The Interview.
-Days later, the company announced film would be released to limited indie theaters on Christmas day.
+Days later, the company announced film would be available for online rental and be released to limited indie theaters on Christmas Day.
 In a statement, Sony's Chairman Michael Lynton said, “I want to thank our talent on The Interview and our employees, who have worked tirelessly through the many challenges we have all faced over the last month.
 While we hope this is only the first step of the film’s release, we are proud to make it available to the public and to have stood up to those who attempted to suppress free speech.”

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!